 A popular choice among popcorn enthusiasts, coconut oil, can add a nutty and also sweet touch to this popped snack.
 Even though it consists mostly of saturated fat, studies show that this oil is linked to high HDL (good) cholesterol levels and a smaller waist circumference.
 Combine that with popcorn low-calorie count, and you’ve got a healthy snack for every occasion.
 A word of advice: Coconut oil should not be an option for those dealing with nut allergies.

 Packed with heart-friendly nutrients such as monounsaturated fats, olive oil is an excellent choice for those who want to keep their healthy eating goals in check.
 This type of oil has an earthy flavor that pairs great with popcorn’s somewhat salty taste.
 Olive oil is also dense in texture which adds some crunchiness to your popcorn if used appropriately.

 Light in taste, sunflower oil is perfect for those who want to stick to the basics.
 What’s more, this easily accessible oil is packed with nutrients that can make a killer nutritional combo with popcorn’s high fiber content.

 What to Check When Shopping For the Best Popcorn Maker

-Buying a new popcorn machine can be quite overwhelming considering the wide variety of options out there.
+Buying a new popcorn maker can be quite overwhelming considering the wide variety of options out there.
 However, there is a way to make your choice much easier, and it involves you checking the following factors before you make a final decision.